- Type 2 diabetes is a serious condition with both chronic and acute complications

 As you might guess after reading the above, this occurs when blood sugar levels are too high—benchmarked as above 7mmol/l before a meal or great than 8.5mmol/l two hours after a meal.
 This could be due to excessive intake of carbohydrates, stress, illness, missing a medication dose, or simply over-treating a hypoglycaemia.
 Symptoms include thirst, headache, fatigue, and more urination than usual.

 This complication only occurs in people with type 2 diabetes who have extremely high blood sugar levels—around over 40mmol/l—and occurs due to extreme dehydration and illness.
 HHS can lead to loss of consciousness, dry skin, and nausea.
 It is a potentially life-threatening emergency, and those suffering from it will need to seek emergency care where they can reduce glucose levels to appropriate levels through rehydration and insulin via drips.

 We’ll never be the bearer of bad news for no reason, but type 2 diabetes is a serious condition with a great variety of both chronic and acute—so it’s worth knowing the facts.

 However, it isn’t all doom and gloom.
 Firstly, it’s worth noting that the complications arising from type 2 diabetes can be reduced drastically via regular health checks, a healthier diet, exercise, and changes in lifestyle.
 And perhaps more excitingly, recent studies have shown that type 2 diabetes can actually be reversed!
-Check out this article to understand a bit more about the research behind type 2 reversal and whether it’s a possibility for you.
+Before getting down because of the potential complications arising from type 2 diabetes, first take some time to understand a bit more about the research behind type 2 diabetes reversal and whether it’s a possibility for you.